compiler-explorer/compiler-explorer/Roadmap.md

 underlying [UI library](http://golden-layout.com) as this doesn't properly work with mobile and tabs.

-Perhaps a read-only simplified view would work better: the main reason one brings up the CE website is to look at tweeted links rather than author content.
+Perhaps a read-only simplified view would work better: the main reason one brings up the CE website is to look at tweeted links rather than author novel content.

 ### UI improvements